How do I know if I have poor inflammatory responses?

 In addition to metabolic problems, chronic inflammation is also linked to vascular problems.

-This has to do with poor blood flow and circulation.
+This has to do with unhealthy blood flow and circulation.
 This means cold extremities such as hands and feet.
 Or numbness.

 In men, this can also cause erectile problems and impotence.

-I have natural options for healthy inflammatory response – they are clinically proven, work fast, and have no side effects.
+I have natural options for healthy inflammatory response – they are scientifically researched, work fast, and have no side effects.